 For example you need to be able to edit the “meta title” and “meta description” of your web pages.
 Headlines need to be marked up as headlines in the website’s code.
 It’s quite a science, really.
 The important thing for you is that if your goal is to get visitors through Google, you should pick a site builder that offers good SEO (at least 4 stars in our rating).

-Drag and drop editor: such an editor allows you to easily move content blocks (text, images, videos) around on your webpages.
+Drag and drop editor: the best website builders allows you to easily move content blocks (text, images, videos) around on your webpages.
 You just click on the element you want to move, hold the mouse button, and drop it at the new location.
-Generally the term refers to a visual website editor that is very easy to use because, rather than working on an abstract interface, you edit your website directly in a ‘what you see is what you get’-way (WYSIWYG).
+Generally the term refers to a visual website editor that is user friendly because, rather than working on an abstract interface, you edit your website directly in a ‘what you see is what you get’-way (WYSIWYG).

 HTML and CSS: all websites use HTML (and typically also CSS) code.
 It’s nothing you need to worry about too much, as all the products on this page are ‘no-code website builders’.
 Some of them allow modifications of the code, which caters to a higher level of flexibility.
 This can be handy since it enables you, or someone else you hire, to edit the design on a more granular level.

 Free plans: you may be wondering why many of the companies offer permanently free websites.
 This comes down to the concept of Freemium.
-They let you use a limited version of their product for free but in return, they show an ad for their company on your website.
+Free website builders let you use a limited version of their product for free but in return, they show an ad for their company on your website.

 Another typical limitation is that you can’t use a custom domain name but a subdomain instead that includes the name of the website builder (e.g. yoursite.weebly.com).
 This is fine for personal projects, but usually not the best idea for a business.
 The great thing about it is that you have all the time in the world to try out the product.